 BOOKS AND RECORDS.
 The Corporation shall keep at the office of the Corporation within the State of Utah, correct and complete books and records of account and shall keep minutes of the proceedings of the Board of Directors.

 STATEMENT OF AFFAIRS .
-The BOD shall prepare annually a full and correct statement of the affairs of the Corporation (annual report), to include a balance sheet and a financial statement of operations for the preceeding fiscal year, which shall be submitted at the annual meeting and, within twenty (20) days after the meeting , placed on file at the Corporation’s principal office in the State of Utah.
+The BOD shall prepare annually a full and correct statement of the affairs of the Corporation (annual report), to include a balance sheet and a financial statement of operations for the preceding fiscal year, which shall be submitted at the annual meeting and, within twenty (20) days after the meeting , placed on file at the Corporation’s principal office in the State of Utah.

 CORPORATE SEAL.
 The corporate seal, if any, shall be in such form as the Board of Directors shall prescribe.
-The seal may be sued by causing it or a facsimile thereof to be impressed or affixed or in any other manner reproduced.
+The seal may be used by causing it or a facsimile thereof to be impressed or affixed or in any other manner reproduced.

 FISCAL YEAR.
 The fiscal year of the Corporation shall begin on January 1 in every year.

 CONTROL OVER BYLAWS.
-The directors shall have the exclusive authority to amen or repeal the Bylaws and to adopt new Bylaws, provided such amendment, repeal, or adoption is approved by a two-thirds majority (2/3) vote of the entire Board.
+The directors shall have the exclusive authority to amend or repeal the Bylaws and to adopt new Bylaws, provided such amendment, repeal, or adoption is approved by a two-thirds majority (2/3) vote of the entire Board.

 INDEMNIFICATION.
-Directors, employees, and agents of the Corporation shall be indemnified by the Cooperation for their service to the Corporation to the fullest extent permitted by applicable law.
+Directors, employees, and agents of the Corporation shall be indemnified by the Corporation for their service to the Corporation to the fullest extent permitted by applicable law.

 TRANSITION.
 These Corporation Bylaws shall take effect upon filing by the State of Utah.